Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Strongly disordered medium

 where the parameters $\tl$ and $\tm$ can be viewed as the disorder Lam\'e moduli.
-If the approximation $\M S^{(0)} \approx \MG^{-1}$ holds (see Section \ref{subsec:eigval}), the disorder moduli coincide with the elastic moduli: $\tm\approx μ$ and \mbox{$\tl \approx λ$}.
+If the approximation $\M S^\spar{0} \approx \MG^{-1}$ is valid (see Section \ref{subsec:eigval}), then $S^\spar{0}_{αβ}(\V q, \V q) \approx (G^{-1})_{αβ}(\V q)$ and the disorder moduli coincide with the elastic moduli: $\tm\approx μ$ and \mbox{$\tl \approx λ$}.
 As an example of such a case, in Appendix~\ref{sec:Uncorr} a simple model of uncorrelated disorder is considered.
 However, we prefer to consider a more general case here.

 As a result, the ladder term of the covariances is

 where